 Plots, also known as storylines, include the most significant events of the story and how the characters and their problems change over the time.

-In this example, the exposition introduces us to Marry and her conflict.
+In this example, the exposition introduces us to Mary and her conflict.
 She wants a puppy but does not have one.
 The rising action occurs as she enters the pound and begins looking.
 The climax is when she sees the dog of her dreams and decides to adopt it.
-The falling action consists of a quick medical check before the resolution, or ending, when Marry and dog happily head home.
+The falling action consists of a quick medical check before the resolution, or ending when Mary and the dog happily head home.

-Ex2: Jack wants to be on the football team, but he’s worried he won’t make the team.
-He spends weeks working out as hard as possible, preparing for try outs.
-At try outs, he amazes coaches with his skill as a quarterback.
+Ex2: Jack wants to be on the football team, but he’s worried he won’t make it.
+He spends weeks working out as hard as possible, preparing for tryouts.
+At tryouts, he amazes coaches with his skill as a quarterback.
 They ask him to be their starting quarterback that year and give him a jersey.
 Jack leaves the field, ecstatic!